MattHalloran/ReactGraphQLTemplate/README.md

-# New Life Nursery Website
+# ReactGraphQLTemplate
-This website is designed both as a functional website for New Life Nursery Inc., and as a reference for creating powerful, maintainable websites.
+This is a fully-functioning template for building modern, maintainable websites.

 ## Website Features